fetchai/docs-archived/docs/etch-language/sc-annotations.md

 endfunction
 ```

-In the worst case, the above function needs two shards for data storage.

 ## @query

 Query functions are read-only functions that allow you to view data residing on the ledger.
+Their return type can not be `void`.

 The following function queries the balance of an `Address`.